Capcom Fighting Collection: Release

-The game was released on June 24, 2022 on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
-A special physical edition will include Street Fighter 30th Anniversary Collection exclusively in Japan.
-Pre-Orders & Early Purchases Of The Collection Include Digital Codes of All New Music Remixes, Original & Exclusive Illustrations, & Three Wonders Game For Capcom Arcade 2nd Stadium.
-The remastered however, removed a secret ending.
+Capcom Fighting Collection was announced following a countdown timer that was published concurrently during the Season Final of Capcom Pro Tour 2021, alongside the reveal of Street Fighter 6, on February 20, 2022, and was released on June 24, 2022 on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+A physical edition was distributed worldwide, while a physical bundle of it and Street Fighter 30th Anniversary Collection were also released exclusively in Japan.
+A digital "Capcom Fighting Bundle" featuring both Fighting Collection and 30th Anniversary Collection was available on all platforms from launch until May 2025, by which point it was replaced by a bundle of both Fighting Collection and Capcom Fighting Collection 2, which was released that month.
+Pre-orders and early purchases of the collection included digital codes of all new music remixes, original & exclusive illustrations, and Three Wonders for Capcom Arcade 2nd Stadium.

 On September 27, 2022, a free update was released for all versions.
-This update includes adding quality of life features, making existing features more robust, bug fixes both for the collection as a whole and the original games, and some console exclusive changes like ID tags on PlayStation 4 and a bug involving the online leaderboard on Nintendo Switch.
+This update added quality of life features, making existing features more robust, bug fixes both for the collection as a whole and the original games, and some console exclusive changes like ID tags on PlayStation 4 and a bug involving the online leaderboard on Nintendo Switch.

 Reception

 Capcom Fighting Collection received "generally favorable" reviews, according to review aggregator Metacritic.